Under the Influence with Terry O'Reilly - The Marketing of Taylor Swift: (Taylor's Version)

 movie studios and advertisers

-would come to Swift to license her
+would come to Swift

-music now, essentially diminishing
+essentially diminishing the value

-the value of her old master
+of her old master recordings.

-Lots of recording artists chafe under the yoke of bad record label contracts.
+chafe under the yoke of bad record label

 Yet rarely would an artist entertain the notion of re-recording their entire back catalog.

-But in the battle of beloved original songs versus brand new re-recordings,
+But in the battle of beloved original songs versus brand-new re-recordings,

 why did her fans choose to go with Taylor?

-following Taylor Swift's music for years.
 They don't have favorite songs.
-They have favorite

-eras.
-Each era in Taylor Swift's life has been preserved in amber on each album.
+has been preserved in Amber on each album.

 Swifties relate deeply to her storytelling.

-She gets to know their names, their lives, their ups and their downs.
+She gets to know their names, their lives, their ups, and their downs.

 Taylor Swift is a master at creating a community of fans.